It occurred to us today we’ve been living in a bus for six months now. Six months!

 We’re fortunate in that we can work our businesses as we travel.

 We’re not saving money at the moment, but we are covering expenses.
-It costs us between $600 and $1000 a week to live on the road.
+It costs us $1000+/- a week to live on the road, but then there are seven of us.
 It really depends on how many kilometres we do, what sort of accommodation we stay in, the week’s activities and if I do the grocery shopping.
 I mean, there’s seven of us so bums on seats in a cinema is exxy even without the popcorn.
+The bus costs about $30 an hour to move and some days we’ve driven six hours and some weeks we’ve moved more than once.

 There’s stuff you can do, though, to reign in those expenses.
 We’ve joined MAAS (Museum of Applied Arts & Sciences) for $70 and that gives us free entry to Powerhouse Museum and Observatory Hill in Sydney, Questacon in Canberra, Immigration Museum and Scienceworks in Victoria, and so many more.
 Best money we’ve spent on activities so far.